gasparzuker/latin-america-2024/slides/03-Developing-gem5-models/04-ports.md

 ## Extending RequestPort

 We're going to follow a similar approach for extending `RequestPort`.
 Let's create class `MemSidePort` that inherits from `RequestPort`.
 Again we'll do it in the `private` scope of `SecureMemory`.
 Do it by adding the following code to `secure_memory.hh`.
+We're going to follow a similar approach for extending `RequestPort`.
+Let's create class `MemSidePort` that inherits from `RequestPort`.
+Again we'll do it in the `private` scope of `SecureMemory`.
+Do it by adding the following code to `secure_memory.hh`.
+We're going to follow a similar approach for extending `RequestPort`.
+Let's create class `MemSidePort` that inherits from `RequestPort`.
+Again we'll do it in the `private` scope of `SecureMemory`.
+Do it by adding the following code to `secure_memory.hh`.
+We're going to follow a similar approach for extending `RequestPort`.
+Let's create class `MemSidePort` that inherits from `RequestPort`.
+Again we'll do it in the `private` scope of `SecureMemory`.
+Do it by adding the following code to `secure_memory.hh`.

 ```cpp
   private: